netzstrategen/gtm-monitoring-gcp/README.md

 terraform plan
 terraform apply
 terraform init -migrate-state

+10. Copy the IP address in your terminal and add an A record in your DNS settings that points that domain to the IP

 10. Import `Google Tag Manager Monitor - Enhanced.tpl` to your web GTM container
 11. Configure your GTM Tag monitor tag based on which events + parameters it should track